Jim Henson Pictures

-Jim Henson Pictures was an American film studio owned by The Jim Henson Company and led by Brian and Lisa Henson.
-It was originally founded on July 21, 1995, by Brian Henson as a joint venture between Jim Henson Productions and Sony Pictures Entertainment.
+Jim Henson Pictures was an American film studio owned by The Jim Henson Company and led by Brian and Lisa Henson, the oldest son and daughter, respectively, of Muppets creator Jim Henson.
+It was originally founded on July 21, 1995, by Brian as a joint venture between Jim Henson Productions and Sony Pictures Entertainment.

-The studio closed in 2004 as ended partnership with Brian Henson & Sony Pictures.
+The studio closed in 2004 after the partnership ended with Brian Henson and Sony Pictures.

 History

 Jim Henson Pictures was founded in 1995 by Brian Henson as the joint venture between Sony Pictures Entertainment and The Jim Henson Company.